2,458 texts in Legends of the Jews (Ginzberg)

 Pharaoh, puffed up with his own power, demanded proof.
 "Who will believe you," he sneered, "when you claim to be God's ambassadors, if you can't even perform wonders that convince ...

-We all know about Aaron's rod turning into a serpent.
-But the why behind that miracle is According to Legends of the Jews, that amazing collection of rabbinic stories compiled by L...
+The familiar version gives us about Aaron's rod turning into a serpent.
+But the why behind that miracle is According to Legends of the Jews, that amazing collection of rabbinic sto...

 Pharaoh, utterly unmoved by Moses and Aaron's plea to let the people go, didn't just say no. He doubled down.
 On the very day of that fateful audience, he issued a decree.
 The Isra...